fChristenson/My-life-as-a-programmer/README.md

 > How do you build a Chrome extension with Vue.js?

-> Can you make a video about enterprise Java?

 > Can you make a video where you compare a application built using FP and OOP?

-> Can you make a series using TypeScript and React?

 > Can you make a tutorial about [Adonis.js](https://adonisjs.com/)?